VietnameseCoffee/copters/README.md

 Timeline

-Day 2: render the board helicopter and obstacles and walls, Understand basic movement and gravity
+Day 1: render the board helicopter and obstacles and walls, develop and understanding of basic movement and gravity

-Day 3: Clean up velocities of obstacles and acceleration for the helicopter, understand how to create audio on events
+Day 2 Clean up velocities of obstacles and acceleration for the helicopter, understand how to create audio on events

-Day 4: Generate the game logic of when the player loses by collision of objects, implement basic audio for on click events
+Day 3: Generate the game logic of when the player loses by collision of objects, implement basic audio for on click events

-Day 5: style and polish, score keep, extraneous animations smoke fire etc
+Day 4: style and polish, score keep, extraneous animations etc